Front Mission 2: Gameplay

 When enough Honor Points are accumulated, the aforementioned pilot will learn abilities that provide special benefits or detriments to nearby allied or enemy units; one of these abilities is Links.
-Links is a unique ability that allows multiple units to provide defensive support to each other during Enemy Phase battles.
-Up to two units can be linked together to form one "link".
+Links is a unique ability that allows two units to provide defensive support to each other during Enemy Phase battles.
 For linked actions, only melee weapons and short-range weapons can be used during a linked battle.
 As long as the linked units are within an eight-square radius of each other, they can participate in linked battles.
 Furthermore, the target of an enemy unit is protected entirely from their attack; the linked unit is hit by the attack instead during linked battles.
 Other new features for mission play include armor coating and flanking.
 Armor coating allows a unit to resist certain types of attacks, while flanking improves a unit's chances at hitting an enemy target.

 Missions aside, there are several returning features from Front Mission that are expanded upon Front Mission 2.
 The Arena feature returns, which allows players to fight against the AI or against another player for monetary rewards.
 A new addition to the Arena is team matches, in which the player can field more than one wanzer to do battle with an opposing team.
 Briefings are also retained, and now operate differently.
 Instead of providing basic information on the enemy, briefings allow the player to review battle maps - enemy placements, allied units, and player starting positions can all be seen.
 Returning features aside, Front Mission 2 introduces the Network - a pseudo-Internet feature that allows the player to better understand the world of Front Mission through various websites and web pages.